EQGW/EQGW.github.io/HowToForLecturers.md

 ## Getting the link for one of those files ##

-But there is still the matter of getting the address of the file, and posting a link to it on the appropriate lecture or exercise web page.
+There is still the matter of getting the address of the file, and posting a link to it on the appropriate lecture or exercise web page.

-***After here in this section, not changed yet to reflect access of these folders by link, which is necessary because of two-factor authentication craziness making it impossible to let you all log in to the Google account of the Workshop.
-Still, some of this will work.***

-_(Can't do this anymore)_ Open a window with the Google Drive page, with you logged in appropriately.
-Find the folder with the file, and open that folder.
-(You may need to do this only once)  The files you put in the Google Drive folders should be accessible by anyone who has the link.
-This ensures that clicking on the link in the blog reaches the file.
-To make that select the file and click on the icon above and to the right that looks a person with a + sign on their shoulder.
-Choose the setting that states that “anyone with the link can view” the file (not just anyone at UW with a link).
+1. Make sure you are logged in to your own Google Drive page using the account of yours that we gave permission to access files at the EQGW Github site.
+2. Make sure you have chosen "Shared with me" from the column of choices on the left side of the Google Drive area.
+3. Make sure you have chosen the year and the folder for the appropriate lecture.
+4. You want to have a link that will enable anyone to view that file.
-Right-click or Crtl-click on the file name.
+5. Right-click or Crtl-click on the file name.
-A menu will open.
-Choose “Get Sharable Link”.
+6. A menu will open.
+Choose “Get link”.
+Select it.
-A box will open with the URL address for the link.
-Select it and copy it.
-_(This next part needs to be changed, too)._ Now go to the Edit screen for the blog page, in Visual mode.
-Have the text that will indicate the link selected.
-Choose the symbol for Insert/Edit Link, which looks like a little chain with three links.
-Insert the URL in the box provided.
-Press the return-arrow button which immediately follows the URL field.
-Don’t forget to Publish or Update the web page after that.
+7. When a box open asking about access to the file, choose the setting that states that “Anyone on the internet with this link can view” the file.
+8. Leave the permission as "Viewer", do not change it.
+9. Above this there will be a green long complicated URL address.
+Select "Copy link" which is to its right.
+A black box will appear to verify that it has done that.
+10. Now, perhaps in another window, get to the page in the EQGW repository for that lecture.
+11. Make sure you have chosen the Edit mode (the little pencil icon in the upper-right of the page).
+12. At the appropriate place on the page, put in the text you want to appear, and the link.
+If the text is "This is the PDF" and the link is symbolized here by HORRIBLYLONGLINK then what you type in on the page is \[This is the PDF](HORRIBLYLONGLINK)  &nbsp;&nbsp;Make sure to type the correct square and curved parentheses in the correct places.
+13. Once you have completed pasting in that link and typing that closing curved parenthesis, don’t forget to select the green button for "Commit changes" for that webpage after that.